RationAI/xopat/src/EVENTS.md

 It works just like the OSD event, but it also tells you how many times the viewer canvas has been reloaded (0th is the initial load).

+#### async `before-first-open` | e: null
+Fired before the first open of the viewer happens.
+Apps can perform custom functionality just before the viewer gets initialized.
+In this event, you can also override the application rendering configuration, as it has not been initialized yet.
+For example, if the application rendering is missing all the data, you can provide default values for the rendering.
+Note that exception thrown in this event is considered as a signal for aborting the rendering.

 #### `export-data` | e: `{setSerializedData: function}`
 Submit your serialized data to the export event.
 The event gives you a callback to use to save the data: ``setSerializedData(myUniqueKey, mySerializedData)``.
 The `myUniqueKey` value